Sleep 101: Why sleep is so important to your health

 What sleep needs do adolescents have, and what does this mean for the current conversations we're having around school-day start times?

 Adolescents need around 8-10 hours of sleep per night, but a high proportion do not get that amount.
-For example, recent estimates suggest that 60 percent of middle schoolers and 70 percent of high schoolers don’t get adequate sleep on school nights.
+For example, the CDC estimates suggest that 60 percent of middle schoolers and 70 percent of high schoolers don’t get adequate sleep on school nights.
 This figure is even higher for Michigan high schoolers, which is at 80 percent.
 One of the main reasons adolescents are so sleep-deprived is that biological changes in their brain affect when they feel sleepy.
 So even if they are sleep-deprived, they often can’t go to bed early because their brain is not yet prepared to sleep.
+The problem with these delayed bedtimes is that school or before-school activities often start very early,

 In school districts that have enacted later school start times, research is consistently showing that students get more sleep and as a result have fewer motor vehicle accidents, better grades, and improved mental health.